 Too often, employees are either intentionally or unintentionally denied pay for which they are legally entitled.
-Florida law and federal law (FLSA) allows employees to recover “double damages” and attorney’s fees when employees successfully prevail upon their claims for minimum wages, overtime pay, and unpaid wages.
-These laws were designed to “level the playing field” so that employees who were due wages would be able to hire an overtime lawyer to represent them, regardless of the amount of wages due.
-If you are owed overtime pay or unpaid wages, then an experienced overtime attorney at the Law Office of Talbott, Lampert, and Stoner, P.A. can help!
+Florida law and federal law (FLSA) allows employees to recover unpaid wages, liquidated damages, and attorney’s fees when employees successfully prevail upon their claims for unpaid wages.
+This includes claims for minimum wages and overtime pay.
+These laws were designed to “level the playing field” so that employees would be able to hire an overtime lawyer to represent them, regardless of the amount of wages due.
+If you are owed overtime pay or unpaid wages, then an experienced Pensacola overtime attorney at the Law Office of J.J.
+Talbott P.A. can help!

 Fair Labor Standards Act (FLSA)